JuliaDocs/DemoCards.jl/docs/src/preview.md

 Open this file in your favorite browser, and you'll see a reduced version of the demo page, which only contains one demo file.
 Other unrelated contents are not included in this page.

+This `preview_demos` function is not reserved for single file, it works for folders, too.
+For example, you could use it with `preview_demos("demos/sec1")`, or just `preview_demos("demos")`.

 `preview_demos` does not do anything magic, it simply copies the single demo file and its assets into a sandbox folder, and trigger the `Documenter.makedocs` in that folder.
-Because it doesn't contain any other files, this process becomes way faster than `include("docs/make.jl")` workflow.
+Because it doesn't contain any other files, this process becomes much faster than `include("docs/make.jl")` workflow.
 Compared to rebuild the whole documentation, building a preview version only adds about 1 extra second to `include("demo1.jl")`.

 If the file is placed in a typical demo page folder structure, `preview_demos(file)` will preserve that structure.
 In cases that demo page folder structure is not detected, it will instead create such a folder structure.

-This `preview_demos` function is not reserved for single file, it works for folders, too.
-For example, you could use it with `preview_demos("demos/sec1")`, or `preview_demos("demos")`.
+You can check the following JuliaImages example to see how it looks like.

+!!! tip
+    `prewview_demos`  accepts an additional `theme` keyword, that you can use this to override the page theme specified in `config.json`.
+For example, if `"grid"` theme is specified in `config.json` file, calling `preview_demos("demos", theme="list")` would just get you to the list style look without any changes.

 !!! note
     `preview_demos` does not include any other part of the documentation in the preview, hence